 Timo joined Watsi on March 12th, 2013.
-Five years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timo's most recent donation supported Gatguon, a newborn baby girl from South Sudan, to fund spina bifida repair surgery.
+Six years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timo's most recent donation supported Anthony, a 14-year-old boy from Kenya, to fund a colostomy.